mesosphere/dcos-docs-site/pages/1.13/release-notes/1.13.0/index.md

 - Add logging for Docker-GC to the `journald` system logging facility (COPS-4044).

-- Enable Admin Router to log information to a non-blocking socket (DCOS-43956).
+- Modify Admin Router to log information to a non-blocking domain socket (DCOS-43956).

+Previously, if the `journald` logging facility failed to read the socket quickly enough, Admin Router would stop processing requests, causing log messages to be lost and blocking other processing activity.

 - Allow the DC/OS Storage Service (DSS) endpoint for collecting diagnostics to be marked as optional (DCOS_OSS-5031).